 Defendants' attorney's argument that any rules-based lipsynchronization process must use the claimed type of rules has appeal, but no record evidence supports this conclusion.
 Defendants again rely only on the patents' description of one type of rules, but the description of one set of rules does not mean that there exists only one set of rules, and does not support the view that other possible types of rules with different characteristics do not exist.
 The only information cited to this court about the relationship between speech and face shape points to the conclusion that there are many other possible approaches to automating lip synchronization using rules.
 For example, Amicus Public Knowledge cites Kiyoshi Honda, Physiological Processes of Speech Processing, as support for the proposition that the claimed rules reflect natural laws.
 Honda shows, however, that the interaction between vocalization and facial expression is very complex, and there are relationships present other than those required by the claimed rules.
 This complex interaction permits development of alternative rules-based methods of animating lip synchronization and facial expressions of three-dimensional characters, such as simulating the muscle action underlying characters' facial expressions.
 Under these circumstances, therefore, we need not assume that future alternative discoveries are foreclosed.

-In Springer Handbook of Speech Production (Jacob Benesty et al. eds., 2008) Because we find that claim 1 is not directed to ineligible subject matter, we do not reach Alice step two.
+Because we find that claim 1 is not directed to ineligible subject matter, we do not reach Alice step two.